Pi Beta Phi: Name change and NPC membership

 At the 1882 convention, the society officially adopted its motto as well as the fraternity colors of wine and silver blue.
-It began to use Greek letters as its name six years later, in 1888, when the name was changed from I. C. Sorosis to Pi Beta Phi.
-In 1893, with the number of alumnae members growing, the fraternity organized a national alumnae department.
+It began to use Greek letters as its name in 1888, when the name changed from I. C. Sorosis to Pi Beta Phi.
+In 1893, with the number of alumnae growing, the fraternity organized a national alumnae department.
 Cooperation among women's fraternities and sororities was formalized in 1902 with the founding of the National Panhellenic Conference, of which Pi Beta Phi was a founding member.

-In 1907, Pi Beta Phi had 4,500 initiates across 36 collegiate chapters and thirty alumnae chapters.
-In 1908 the fraternity's first Canadian chapter was established at the University of Toronto.
-The fraternity's first philanthropy, Pi Beta Phi Settlement School, was organized in Gatlinburg, Tennessee, in 1912.
+In 1907, Pi Beta Phi had 4,500 initiates across 36 collegiate chapters and 30 alumnae chapters.
+In 1908, its first Canadian chapter was established at the University of Toronto.
+In 1912, the fraternity's first philanthropy, Pi Beta Phi Settlement School, was organized in Gatlinburg, Tennessee.
 In 1913, the fraternity created local Alumnae Advisory Committees to support its chapters individually.
 Central Office, the fraternity headquarters, was established in 1925.

 In the 1960s, G. William Domhoff, writing in Who Rules America?, listed Pi Beta Phi as one of "the four or five sororities with nationwide prestige."